Large item removal

 Items that cannot be reused

-If your furniture or bulky items cannot be reused we offer a chargeable collection service.
-The items we collect will be sorted and recycled where possible and where not sent to landfill.
+If your furniture or bulky items cannot be reused we offer a collection service.
+The items we collect will be sorted and recycled where possible.

 Each household is now entitled to two free collections per year – with up to five items taken away per collection by the council’s Clean team.

-If residents no longer require the collection to take place, they must give the council a notice of 24 hours so that the resourse can be allocated elsewhere.
+If residents no longer require the collection to take place or they need to make any changes to their request, they must give the council a notice of 24 hours to ensure action is taken..
 If not, it will count towards your entitled two collections per year.

 If residents wish to have three or more collections, they will need to arrange it with a licensable waste carrier at their own cost.
 We do not endorse or recommend any service provider and you are responsible for making sure that the waste carrier you use is registered with the Environement Agency.
 The carrier should be able to provide you supporting documents upon request.